 For example, nurse practitioners and other types of Advanced Practice Registered Nurses (APRNs) are highly educated and qualified clinicians with the potential to ease the provider shortage.
 Fully utilizing APRNs would increase consumer access to health care and reduce unnecessary health care costs.
 However, consumers in 28 states have limited access to nurse practitioners due to state laws that prevent these clinicians from working to the full extent of their education and training—training that has fully prepared these nurses to serve consumers in the other 22 states and the District of Columbia.

 These barriers often delay care to consumers, especially in rural and urban underserved areas where few clinicians are available to meet patient needs.
 Delays in care not only hurt consumers but also place added stress on family caregivers People who provide long-term services and supports to family members, relatives, friends, and neighbors.
 Some family caregivers are unpaid; others are paid through government programs, private funds, or long-term care insurance policies. , who are often overwhelmed with providing and overseeing the care of a loved one.
 APRNs can provide consumers and their caregivers with access to convenient, cost-effective, and high-quality care.
-AARP endorses the recommendation of the IOM’s October 2010 report, The Future of Nursing: Leading Change, Advancing Health, to remove scope-of-practice barriers (IOM later changed its name to the National Academy of Medicine).
+AARP endorses the recommendation of the Institute of Medicine's October 2010 report, The Future of Nursing: Leading Change, Advancing Health, to remove scope-of-practice barriers (IOM later changed its name to the National Academy of Medicine).

 Because many of the problems related to various scopes of practice result from a patchwork of state regulatory regimes, the federal government is especially well situated to promote effective reform by collecting and disseminating best practices from across the country and creating incentives for their adoption.